Hellozaq/java-rag/README.md

 # JAVA-RAG

 ### Introduction
-The RAG (Retrieval-Augmented Generation) project is implemented in pure Java without relying on frameworks such as JFinal and Spring Boot.
-This makes it easier to adapt to enterprise-level environments and more conducive to secondary development.
+RAG (Retrieval - Augmented Generation) project, implemented in pure Java without relying on frameworks like JFinal or spring - boot.
+It provides the RAG pipeline and Agent pattern, which makes it more convenient to adapt to the enterprise - level environment and more conducive to secondary development.
 ### Quick Start
 ```java
     public void demoNaiveRAG() {